jinpeng-leeds/jinpeng-leeds.github.io/another-page3.md

 # Abstract

-This research project explores the visualisation and organisation of the information design about how to drive social engagement, for supporting decision-making to achieve society and governance goals.
+This project delves into the visualisation and organisation of information design with the aim of bolstering social engagement to support decision-making for societal and governance objectives.

-Original contributions advance an innovative design framework related to information-driven design and UX, which includes quantifications assessment of participation behavior, and parametric model of participatory design.
-The work further promotes relative research transferring from design to design science.
-Contributions also imply possibilities and evidence that the rights and interests of social design are entrusted to citizens, which means lower barriers to accomplishing positive citizen participation.
+The study presents innovative contributions by constructing a novel design framework that centers on information-driven design and user experience (UX), which encompasses quantitative assessment of engagement behavior and parametric models for participatory design.
+The work also underscores the transfer of relevant knowledge from design practices to the domain of design science.
+Notably, contributions imply the potential to entrust the rights and interests of social design to citizens, thereby lowering the barriers to effective citizen participation.

-The research argues core points are the visual and organized methods of information elements pushing incentive process, and making sure these forms are effective and optimizing them.
-The information parts are viewed as states and groups to make sense.
-Therefore derive patterns and modules creating design models.
-As helping via label and dynamic parameter sets, the process of incentive would be accomplished and the barrier of participatory design related to information would be lower than the current methods.
+The central tenets of research revolve around the visual and organisational methods employed in shaping the incentive process through information elements, and emphasize the effectiveness and optimization of these forms.
+Information components are regarded as states and groups to derive meaningful patterns and modules that underpin the development of design models.
+Facilitating this process through appropriate labeling and dynamic parameter sets achieves effective incentives, ultimately reducing the barriers associated with participatory design in the realm of information.

-The methodology is to use innovative design toolkits to argue closed-loopy.
-When the quantify tool (based on cases and sources) evaluating the engagement behavior is fully supported, the feasibility data imports the parameterizing model（tool）to experiment and analyze.
-Through testing and comparing repeatedly, obtain optimal or improved (visualization) solutions.
+The research methodology involves the utilization of systemic design toolkits to support a closed-loop approach.
+Leveraging quantitative tools based on case studies and reliable sources, the study evaluates engagement behavior comprehensively.
+Subsequently, projects employ parameterization models to experiment and analyze the feasibility of various approaches.
+Through iterative testing and comparative analyses, aims endeavor to identify optimal or improved visualisation solutions.

 [<Back](./)